 Section 508 compliance testing was conducted in the UI Prototype Phase and subsequently at the end of every Sprint Iteration and final product release.

-The following tests were conducted based onn what is applicabe to the system;
+The following tests were conducted based on what is applicabe to the system:

 Interactive Interface Elements

-Interactive interface elements include features like navigation controls (links, buttons etc.), and editable content (selectable text, data input etc.) that a user is expected to use.
+Interactive interface elements include features such as navigation controls (links, buttons), and editable content (selectable text, data input) that a user is expected to use.
 The following areas were covered in this testing:

 Keyboard Access